-Sculpted from the clay remains of the first Creek Man Bronze, this sculpture is unique and an erosion of the first Creek Man Signed Overall Height 56 cm., 22 in., Width 25 cm., 9 /4 in.
-Depth 19 cm., 7 /2 in.
+Sculpted from the clay remains of the third Creek Man Bronze, this sculpture is unique, an erosion of the third Creek Man Signed

 The first clay giant, the first Creek Man is finished.
 I will cast him into bronze and his clay remains, which under other circumstances I would discard, I will keep, revive, repair and work on again to create a second giant.
 This giant will represent and evolution, and advancement; one that I realize will mirror my own evolution.
 If I keep saving and rebuilding the clay figures after every casting, I will end up with a series of figures, all derived from the same sculptural gene pool.
 They will develop with me through time, retaining elements and physiognomies.
 A tribe or dynasty of figures will emerge.